-As noted previously, each foot pad consists of an array of tenae, or tenent setae, emerging from a movable plate.
+As noted previously, each foot pad consists of an array of tenae, or tenent setae, emerging from a movable tenent plate.
 The anterior and posterior scopulae (tracts) of Phidippus are also comprised of isolated tenae that emerge from sockets in the tarsus.

-The tena shown in Figure 19 carried barbules on one side, and hamules (hooklets) on the other side.
-As shown in Figure 20, these allow a tena to interlock with adjacent tenae in the footpad, reinforcing the strength of the entire footpad as it is pushed against a surface, and also maintaining the regular spacing of the flattened tenent pads of the tenae (Figure 14).
+The tena shown in Figure 26 has barbules (small barbs) on one side, and hamules (hooklets) on the other side.
+As shown in Figure 27, these allow a tena to interlock with adjacent tenae in the footpad, reinforcing the strength of the entire footpad as it is pushed against a surface, and also maintaining the regular spacing of the flattened tenent pads of the tenae.
 The arrangement of barbules and hamules along the shaft of a Phidippus tena is very similar to the arrangement of barbules and hooklets with respect to each barb of a bird feather.
 The array of tenae is three-dimensional, however, whereas feather barbs are aligned in a single plane.
-Just as birds preen their feathers, salticids may also preen their foot pads and tenae (Figure 32D).
-The apex of each tena is flattened into a tenent pad bearing many specialized adhesive tenules on one side.
-As convention, the side of the tena that bears these tenules and contacts the substratum will be called the ventral side, or the underside.
-Each tena is supported on its dorsal side by a brace of variable length and thickness.
-This brace terminates apically at the base of the flattened tenent pad, allowing that pad to be bent into a position parallel to a surface, as the foot pad is pressed against that surface (Figure 21).
+Just as birds preen their feathers, salticids may also preen their foot pads and tenae (Figure 28).